aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 ## 6. Optional: Diagnose issues using the MySQL Performance Schema

 The Performance Schema(*P_S*) is an advanced MySQL diagnostic tool for monitoring MySQL Server.
-Due to certain CPU and memory overhead, Performance schema is *disabled* by default.
+Due to certain CPU and memory overhead, Performance schema is `disabled` by default.
 However when performance insights is enabled, performance schema is automatically enabled by default.

 As a background, performance insights uses performance schema and other global counters to construct the visualisation metrics.
-So without Performance Insights (P.I), we can still able to gather valuable information with the help of performance schema. ** If you would like to learn how to enable performance schema seperately without having perfomrance insights please refer our official doc (http://Enabling the Performance Schema for Performance Insights on Aurora MySQL) for step by step instructions.
+So without Performance Insights (P.I), we can still able to gather valuable information with the help of performance schema. ** If you would like to learn how to enable performance schema separately without having performance insights please refer our [official doc](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_PerfInsights.EnableMySQL.html) for step by step instructions.

 *P_S* feature works by counting and timing server events and gathers in memory and expose them through a collection of tables in the performance schema database.

-Let’s use [events_statements_summary_global_by_event_name](https://dev.mysql.com/doc/refman/5.7/en/performance-schema-statement-summary-tables.html) and [events_statements_summary_by_digest](https://dev.mysql.com/doc/refman/5.7/en/performance-schema-statement-summary-tables.html)  table to capture top queries, events etc.
+Let’s use [events_statements_summary_global_by_event_name](https://dev.mysql.com/doc/refman/5.7/en/performance-schema-statement-summary-tables.html) and [events_statements_summary_by_digest](https://dev.mysql.com/doc/refman/5.7/en/performance-schema-statement-summary-tables.html)  table to capture `top queries`, `events` etc.

 !!! tip "Note"
   Performance Schema tables are kept in memory and their contents will be lost in the event of server reboot.